The Self-Erasing Program

 What if memory itself is a programmed function?

 What if we are not meant to remember beyond a certain threshold—not because of biological limitations, but because the system we exist in requires forgetting to maintain its structure?
-The implications are terrifying:

 What if we are the ones keeping ourselves trapped?